You may need to use IRS Form 4137 to calculate any additional tax you may owe on unreported tip income.

 Preparing Form 4137

 Form 4137 is only one page in length and requires two straightforward calculations.
 First, you must report all unreported tips—even if under $20—which are subject to the Medicare tax.
 This amount is multiplied by the appropriate tax rate.
-The second calculation for your Social Security tax is similar, but it only applies to the first $147,000 (for 2022) of income.
+The second calculation for your Social Security tax is similar, but it only applies to the first $160,200 of income for 2023 and $168,600 for 2024.
 Therefore, if the amount of your unreported tips plus all of your income that is subject to Social Security tax exceeds this amount, you don’t have to pay Social Security tax on the excess.
 Any additional tax liability from your tips is transferred to your total taxes amount as reported on your tax return.